toholdaquill/toholdaquill.github.io/95-theses-of-computer-security.md

 42. "Big Data" is a corporate euphemism for mass surveillance.

 43. Humans no longer program computers.
 Computers program humans.
-(See: TK)
+[See:Will Democracy Survive Big Data and Artificial Intelligence?](https://www.scientificamerican.com/article/will-democracy-survive-big-data-and-artificial-intelligence/)

 44. To pwn is to own.